bullhorn/rest-api-docs/source/includes/entityref/_employeepay.md

         <tr class="even">
             <td>id</td>
             <td>Integer</td>
             <td>Payroll provider’s identifier for the employee’s payment.
-This would be separate from Check ID or Check Number.</td>
+This would be separate from check ID or check number.</td>
             <td>X</td>
             <td></td>
         </tr>